 If it gets bad enough, you go to your doctor and get anti-depressants.
 If you’re lucky, you’ll get one that works for you and you’ll experience some relief – but even if you do, you know it’s just masking the symptoms, because you have to take them for the rest of your life.
 If it was a proper cure, you could stop taking them once you felt better.

 With clients such as these, stress, anxiety or depression is caused primarily by biological dysfunction, and when this is healed the problem goes away of it’s own accord.
-For such clients, measures such as counseling and changing their personal situation or environment can help temporarily, but because their bodies are waging an internal biological battle, their relief is only temporary until the root physical cause is addressed.
+For such clients, while measures such as counseling and changing their personal situation or environment can definitely help, because their bodies are waging an internal biological battle, their relief is only temporary until the root physical cause is addressed.
 (Counseling, of course, is always a good thing even for people who are well, so we fully encourage it – however, understanding the biological aspect is another crucial dimension to the path to mental/emotional wellness).

 Even with people who are mentally unwell due to challenging life experiences, making sure their biology is in tip-top condition can give them the edge they need to cope and move forward with their lives.